V4Fire/Client/tests/fixtures/console-tracker/README.md

 to determine which messages should be emitted to the console.
 By default, the logger is set to only log error messages.

-Using `setLogPattern` allows you to specify a new pattern, enabling the capture of additional types of console messages based on your testing needs.
+Using `setLogPattern` allows you to choose a new pattern to capture more types of console messages based on your testing needs.

 ```ts
 await consoleTracker.setLogPattern(/.*/); // Logs all messages